Ashaz-Ahmad/Ashaz-Ahmad/README.md

 # 💫 About Me:
 Hello!
-My name is Ashaz Ahmad, and I'm an ambitious second-year Honours Computer Science student at McMaster University.
+My name is Ashaz Ahmad, and I'm an ambitious third-year Honours Computer Science student at McMaster University.
 I'm passionate about pushing the boundaries of technology and using my skills to positively impact those around me.

 # 💻 Tech Stack: